Behavioral Health and Population Health Management: Is It Time for Real Progress?AHLA Journal of Health & Life Sciences Law February 2016

 In general, the intensified focus on population health management seems to be driven, at least in part, by the perceived failures of the traditional, predominantly fee-for-service-based payment model.
 It is widely believed that the traditional payment structures engendered the fragmented delivery of health care, deficiencies in the availability of certain types of care and care coordination and management activities, and unnecessarily high costs.… These types of issues are particularly prevalent in the area of behavioral health care.

-Please view the abstract above, or visit Health Lawyers.org to access the full article – subscription required.
+See above to download the abstract in PDF format, or visit Health Lawyers.org to access the full article – subscription required.